2025 European Women's U-17 Handball Championship: Host selection

 Montenegro won the hosting rights unopposed at an EHF meeting in Oslo on 21 June 2024.

 Expansion

 At a meeting in Ljubljana, the EHF Executive Committee announced that they would analyse a possible expansion to 24 teams.
 On 17 June 2022, the EHF officially expanded the event to 24 teams.

 Format

+The tournament consisted of three phases: The first two were played in a round-robin-groups format.
+The third phase was played in a playoff format with consolations.

-In the first round, 24 teams were drawn into six groups of four:
+In the First phase, 24 teams were drawn into six groups of four.